I had heard rumours that Costa Rica’s Caribbean coast had the best cooking in the whole of Costa Rica. As it turns out, the rumours were true.

 Forget eating out, I wanted to do some vegan Caribbean cooking for myself!
 That’s when we met Veronica, the loveliest woman you’ll ever have the pleasure to meet and a delicious cook.
 She found us wandering around outside her hostel, looking for a place to stay.
 After a quick chat with her, we ended up in her cabins, which are attached to her family home.
 When we heard that she also ran vegetarian and vegan cooking classes, we couldn’t resist and signed ourselves up straight away!

 Our cooking class began with a tough coconut and a machete.
 We were going to make coconut milk from scratch.
 This first involves hacking the skin off of some brown coconuts, which is no easy task.
 Fortunately, Veronica herself is so good at it that, as her husband says, she can take the skin off coconuts without even looking.
 After that, the coconut is grated and mixed with some water, then the coconut milk is squeezed out and ready to cook with.
+This was hard work to say the least but very satisfying.
+It was a really warm day and we gladly went inside where Veronica had set up one of the recommended portable air conditioner’s to help us westerners survive the heat during the class.

 What Did We Cook?